goegefietst/server/README.md

     $ node express.js --config yourConfig.json

 The MongoDB login defaults to admin:admin, replace the login by null if no account is required.
+Interval configuration is amount of minutes before server recalculates cache.

 ### Version
 0.0.1 in development